-We estimate that we will receive net proceeds of approximately US\$ million from this offering if the underwriters do not exercise their option to purchase additional ADSs, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, based on the initial offering price of US\$ per ADS.
-Assuming that we convert the full amount of the net proceeds from this offering into RMB, a 10% appreciation of the U.S. dollar against the RMB, from the exchange rate of RMB7.1477 for US\$1.00 as of September 30, 2019 to a rate of RMB7.8625 to US\$1.00, will result in an increase of RMB million in our net proceeds from this offering.
-Conversely, a 10% depreciation of the U.S. dollar against the RMB, from the exchange rate of RMB7.1477 for US\$1.00 as of September 30, 2019 to a rate of RMB6.4329 to US\$1.00, will result in a decrease of RMB million in our net proceeds from this offering.
+We estimate that we will receive net proceeds of approximately US\$236.9 million from this offering if the underwriters do not exercise their option to purchase additional ADSs, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, based on the assumed public offering price of US\$34.43 per ADS (the last reported closing trading price of our ADSs on the NASDAQ Global Select Market on January 6, 2020).
+Assuming that we convert the full amount of the net proceeds from this offering into RMB, a 10% appreciation of the U.S. dollar against the RMB, from the exchange rate of RMB7.1477 for US\$1.00 as of September 30, 2019 to a rate of RMB7.8625 to US\$1.00, will result in an increase of RMB7.1477 for US\$1.00 as of September 30, 2019 to a rate of RMB6.4329 to US\$1.00, will result in a decrease of RMB169.3 million in our net proceeds from this offering.